oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/upsell_items/global_upsell_items.rst

 .. begin_upsell_items_definition

-Up-sell products listed for the product in the OroCommerce front store may advertise more expensive alternatives to the product, like a newer and more advanced model, upgrades and add-ons that may look tempting when bundled with the product, etc.
+Up-sell products listed for the product in the OroCommerce storefront may advertise more expensive alternatives to the product, like a newer and more advanced model, upgrades and add-ons that may look tempting when bundled with the product, etc.

 In the system configuration, you can: